Updated: Jun 14, 2022

 While the first one is a natural occurrence, because we do learn as we mature, the second reason is often one that can be manipulated or controlled by ourselves.
 While it certainly is not a feasible achievement to learn absolutely everything there is to know, the desire for learning is what is key, an integral part of any student's, or individual’s, learning.
 This desire to learn, to know, to have an answer, is just as important as teaching long division or proper grammatical skills.

-The attached essay, which was written in first year teacher's college, speaks to this dilemma exactly.
+I wrote a paper in first year teacher's college, that speaks to this dilemma exactly.
 How to encourage students to learn?
 How to encourage students to think?
 How to light that fire?
 The answer is through, quite simply, engagement.
 Although there are many ways to engage students in their own learning, interpretive discussion is one such way of engagement that ranks high on the scale of effectiveness.
 Here's the catch: interpretive discussion is not something that can just be thrown into the wind, a fly-by-night tactic.
 There has to be a foundation there, a baseline, one that is built on critical thinking and problem solving skills, along with a hefty dose of socialization, communication, and creative abilities.
 These are the soft skills that so many students, in today's world, are lacking.

 The public school system is not designed to teach these types of soft skills to students.
 There are simply not enough resources, not enough teachers, and not enough emphasis on the importance of these competencies.
 Instead, it is left to parents to teach their children these things.